 This is one of the most important components, whether in the workplace or in a college environment.
 It is essential to be able to transfer knowledge in a clear and concise way and also to be aware of the different types of communication (verbally and non-verbally).
 The component covers both written and practical aspects of communication and gives learners practice and confidence for making presentations, for example new fire safety procedures.

 Use Microsoft Word to create a range of documents.
 Apply a variety of text processing features including margins, line spacing, indenting text and paragraphs, borders and shading, numbering and bullets, tabs, tables mail merge and labels.
 Use spell-check, thesaurus, find and replace, to produce high quality, error free documents.
 Learn file management skills – creating folders, saving files in different formats, copying files and folders, renaming files.

 Here the learner will learn how to resolve situations of conflict that arise in personal life (mediation) and professional/ work life (theft or drunk/disorderly).
 Styles of managing conflict are learnt through discussion and role play.
 Preparing the student with the necessary skills (listening skills, search procedures, and body language) for potential scenarios that may arise in their vocational sector.

 Work-experience classes prepare the student to apply for work placement and future work by learning skills, producing a cover letter, CV and interview techniques.
 Students will also gain an understanding of their own skills and qualities, as well as how to document their learning during placement.
-This is an essential module for anybody wishing to prepare for or return to the workplace.
+This is an essential component for anybody wishing to prepare for or return to the workplace.